 Life on a farm is both wonderful and hard work.
 It’s a lifestyle and a job.
 Life on a farm means there are somethings entirely out of your control which can have huge impacts on the business both positive and negative.
 Farming largely benefits from a good balance of weather, warmth, sunshine, and enough rain to keep things watered and healthy.
+If you love farming, you will surely enjoy these Farm Themed Slots.

 The seasons have a real impact on farming life with a slower start to the year giving farmers the chance to recover from the previous year, giving farmers a chance to get more inside jobs completed with the darker nights and shorter days.
 This is the perfect opportunity to get ready for lambing season in March, allowing farmers to be on call round the clock.